What is an end of period statement (EOPS)?

 Definition of end of period statement (EOPS)

 An end of period statement (EOPS) is the document that allows those taxpayers filing their tax returns under Making Tax Digital to finalise their business income for a basis period.
-The EOPS will be introduced in April 2024 as part of the Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) initiative, which will replace the annual Self Assessment tax return for many taxpayers.
+The EOPS will be introduced in April 2026 as part of the Making Tax Digital for Income Tax initiative, which will replace the annual Self Assessment tax return for many taxpayers.

 HMRC will require affected taxpayers to complete an EOPS for each source of business income.
 For example, if a taxpayer has income from self-employment and also from renting out a property, then they will have to complete two end of period statements (one for each source of income).